modante/LooPyStation/README.md

     - When Held: Increase 1 bank numbers (FluidSynth Mode) / Increase Volume of selected Track (Looper Mode)
 - **7 segments Display**
   - Looper Mode: Displays the Track number (0-9) or the volume of the selected Track (0-9)
-  - FluidSynth Mode: Displays the last digit of selected Preset or the selected Bank
+  - FluidSynth Mode: Displays the last digit of selected Preset or the selected Bank.
+Always a "." (decimal point) is on.
 - **4 Leds**, 1 Red + 1 Green Leds on Rec and Mute/Solo Buttons:
   - Rec Button:
     - Yellow (Red+Green): When the Track is waiting to Record instantaneously (in case of Master Track 0) or when restarting the Loop